 Apoorva Mittal (they/she) is a queer author from northern India.
 They have an MFA in Creative Writing from Sarah Lawrence College.
 Now she is working on a PhD in Creative Writing (Fiction) at University of Southern Mississippi.
 They are an alum of Tin House Winter Workshop 2022.
 Their work has been nominated for the AWP Intro Journals Project.
 Their creative work can be found in Electric Literature.
 Before becoming a writer and teacher, they dabbled with codes and computers and created assistive aids for the visually impaired.
 Their research can be found in 3rd International Conference on Recent Advances in Information Technology, IEEE.

-Matthew Moniz is a PhD student in poetry at the University of Southern Mississippi.
+Matthew Moniz is a PhD candidate in poetry at the University of Southern Mississippi.
 Originally from the DC area, he holds an MFA and MA from McNeese State University and a BA from Notre Dame.
-Among other national and international journals, Matt’s work has appeared in or is forthcoming from Crab Orchard Review, Meridian, and Tupelo Quarterly.
+Among other national and international journals, Matt’s work has appeared in or is forthcoming from Crab Orchard Review, Meridian, Tupelo Quarterly, Fourteen Hills, and minnesota review.
 He has been awarded the SCMLA Poetry Prize and grown in workshops with Tin House and the Community of Writers.

 A native of Mississippi, Benjamin Morris is the author of Coronary (Fitzgerald Letterpress, 2011), Hattiesburg, Mississippi: A History of the Hub City (Arcadia/The History Press, 2014), and Ecotone (Antenna/Press Street, 2017).
 His work appears in such places as The Oxford American, The Los Angeles Review of Books, Lithub, and The Southern Review, and has received fellowships from the Mississippi Arts Commission, Tulane University, and A Studio in the Woods.
 Recently he won the 2021 Words & Music Writing Competition for Poetry, judged by Aimee Nezhukumatathil.
 Formerly a resident of the United Kingdom, he now lives in New Orleans. http://benjaminalanmorris.com.